-The OEB is aware that background information accompanying survey questions can influence the results and the interpretation of the same.
-The content of information that has been distributed promoting the benefits of receipt of natural gas service has already been a subject of controversy associated with a complaint made by Environmental Defence and other organizations to the Competition Bureau and an ongoing investigation of whether misleading advertising has taken place.
-Without commenting
+The OEB is aware that that background information accompanying survey questions can influence the results and the interpretation of the same.
+The content of information that has been distributed by Enbridge Gas promoting the benefits of receipt of natural gas service has already been a subject of controversy associated with a complaint made by Environmental Defence and other organizations to the Competition Bureau and an ongoing investigation of whether misleading advertising has taken place.

-&lt;sup>27 EB-2022-0156, Final Decision, p.
-19; EB-2022-0248, Final Decision, pp. 19,20; EB-2022-0249, Final Decision, p.
-18 in any way on the validity of such complaints, the OEB notes that an evaluation of the market for take-up of natural gas service as opposed to heat pumps might also involve adjudication of the validity of the survey and/or pre-distributed information.
+Without commenting in any way on the validity of such complaints, the OEB notes that an evaluation of the market for take-up of natural gas service as opposed to heat pumps might also involve adjudication of the validity of the survey and/or pre-distributed information.